Cash payment via payment kiosks

 If the order amount (sum) was not included in the payment form parameters, the payment code becomes reusable.
 The user can use this code to repeatedly transfer any desired amounts to a specific store.
 For example, the user can add money to an account or make loan repayments with this code.

 The user can click Return to store on the page where the code is issued to go to the page with the URL passed in the shopDefaultUrl parameter in the payment form.
-If this parameter is omitted, the store's main URL is inserted in the link (see Store activation parameters).
+If this parameter is omitted, the store's home page address is included in the link (see The store onboarding settings).
 The error page and successful payment page are not used in this case.
 You can set a permanent shopDefaultUrl in the merchant settings (by request).

 If the kiosk or terminal can notify Yandex.Money of deposited funds in real time, an additional Order verification (checkOrder) request is sent at this step.
 If the merchant refuses to process the payment, the kiosk doesn't accept the user's money.